 Many more people are paying attention to their health and taking steps to boost their immune system.
 But exercising regularly, getting enough sleep, and drinking plenty of water can only do so much if your iron levels are low.

 Iron deficiency is the most common nutrient deficiency in the world, and many of us can have low iron stores without even knowing about it.

 If you’ve been feeling tired lately, or get out of breath going up the stairs – despite being physically fit – then it’s possible your iron levels may need a boost.
 But why exactly is iron so important and how can we make sure we get enough in our diet?

 Iron is an essential mineral that our body needs to function properly.
-Our bodies can’t produce iron, so we have to get it through our diet – either through foods that contain it naturally, or foods that are fortified with iron, like breads and cereals.
+Our bodies can’t produce iron, so we have to get it through our diet – either through foods that contain it naturally or foods that are fortified with iron, like bread and cereals.

-Iron also plays an important role in supporting our immune system (to read more about boosting your immune system, have a read of our recent article on this topic).
-It also helps regulate body temperature, can improve athletic performance, and keeps our hair, skin and nails healthy.
+Iron also plays an important role in supporting our immune system.
+Plus, it helps regulate body temperature, can improve athletic performance, and keeps our hair, skin, and nails healthy.

 - Have an ulcer (these can cause blood loss)